cat suffers from one particular CKD-related problem, there may be

 similar to the Sphynx position but with the head down and the front paws

-looks like.
-Indie to the left is lying in the Sphynx position, which is
+looks like and how it differs from the Sphynx position.
+Indie to the left is lying in the

-looks like.
-Many healthy cats such as Indie assume this pose too, so
+Sphynx position.
+Many healthy cats such as Indie assume this pose, so

 is not a reason to panic.
 Cats with